 Most states in the U.S. (the exceptions are Florida, New Hampshire, and Virginia) require you to carry a minimum amount of BIL coverage.
 You cannot drive legally unless you have it.
 But that doesn’t mean you should stop there.
 If you can afford it, consider purchasing higher limits of bodily injury liability insurance to financially protect you in the event of a serious accident.

 |State||Minimum bodily liability per person/per accident (in thousands of $)|

 |New Hampshire||NA or 25/50*|

 *In these states, bodily injury liability is not required, but if you do opt in, these are the minimum state requirements.

 How much bodily injury liability insurance should you have?

-Although you need to have at least the minimum amount of BIL insurance that your state requires, it’s a good idea to have more.
+Although you need to have at least the minimum amount of BIL insurance that your state requires, it may be a good idea to have more.
 Medical care can be expensive, as are legal fees if there should be a lawsuit following your accident.
 You might find yourself responsible for tens of thousands of dollars in the event of a serious accident.